jeremylongshore/vibe-prd/.cursorrules/vibe-basics.md

 - This includes but is not limited to: commit, push, pull, merge, reset, branch operations, etc.
 - Always ask for permission before executing any git-related commands

+## Mock Data
+- Never generate or suggest mock data, placeholder objects, or fake API responses.
+- Always attempt to connect to the real API or endpoint, even if authentication, schemas, or environment variables are missing.
+If connection details are unclear, explicitly ask the user for the needed information rather than fabricating data.
+- Do not write `const mockData = [...]`, `sampleResponse`, `faker`, or similar.
+- Only implement actual calls, request/response handling, and error handling for the real API.

 ## General Guidelines
 - Follow the existing code style and patterns in the project
 - Use TypeScript and React best practices